-Suboxone is a prescription medication for opioid use disorder (OUD).
+Suboxone is a prescription medication for opioid use disorder (OUD) that has helped countless people quit misusing opioids like heroin and prescription painkillers like Vicodin and Percocet.
 If you have OUD and use your medication as directed, addiction is extremely unlikely.

-You may become physically dependent on your medication and feel unwell without it, but you won’t develop a psychological attachment to the drug.
-You also won’t develop unhealthy behaviors (like lying about your medication or stealing to get more) to support your Suboxone use.
+You may become physically dependent on your medication and feel unwell without it, but this is completely normal and expected.
+This means you won’t develop unhealthy behaviors typical of addiction (like lying about your medication or stealing to get more) to support your Suboxone use.

 How Does Suboxone Work?

 The medication is designed for at-home use, allowing people to take a daily dose without needing to head to a public clinic or hospital.
-Strips or tablets melt in the mouth, delivering powerful medication to ease symptoms of opioid use disorder.
+Strips or tablets melt in the mouth, delivering powerful medication to ease symptoms of OUD.

 - Combining Suboxone with other drugs